top of page

 What Is Included?

-• All accommodations in 4 star hotels or guesthouses.
+• 22 days and 21 nights of accommodation. - All accommodations in 4 star hotels or guesthouses.
 The hotels are chosen because of their character and relevance to where we are.
 On this tour, our goal is to be as much a part of India as we can.
-All rooms will have your own bathroom.
+All rooms will have private bathroom.

-• All Ground Transportation within the tour.
-All transfers and sightseeing by an air-conditioned vehicle.
+• All Domestic Transportation within the tour including Domestic Indian Flights (Bhubaneswar to Kolkata and Varanasi to Chennai - 15kg checked baggage allowance), Air Conditioned Sleeper Train, Private Air-Conditioned Bus and Cars, Tuktuks, Rikshaws, Boat Ride on the Ganges.
 Drivers of our private vehicles are experienced with good knowledge of the road conditions and well trained.

 • All applicable taxes and tolls as per govt regulations.

-• Breakfast is the only meal that is included.
+• Breakfast (only daily meal that is included.)

 • Professional Indian tour guide.